Mist-Automation-Programmability/mist_webhook_monitor/README.md

 * Install npm packages (`npm install` from the project folder).
 * Start the APP with `npm start` from the `src` folder

-### Manage HTTPS at the application level
-If you want to use OAuth authentication, the application will need to use HTTPS.
-To do so, you can use a reverse Proxy (NGINX, Apache, ...) and manage the certificates at the reverse proxy level, or you can configure the app to enable HTTPS.
-In this case:
-* Edit the `config.js` to enable HTTP
-* Place you certificate and certificate key in the `src/certs` folder.
-The certificate and key must be name based on the names configured in the `config.js`file
-* Start the APP with `npm start` from the `src` folder